-Question 16 is one of four options to meet the minimum standard, refer to the minimum standards section on the Agency's website for more details.
+Question 16 is one of the four options of a policy or strategy that employers must have in place to meet the minimum standard, refer to the minimum standards section on the Agency's website for more details.

 16. Do you have a formal policy and/or formal strategy on sex-based harassment and discrimination prevention?

 2 Policy or strategy may be standalone, AND/OR contained within another policy/strategy.

-☐ Yes (select all applicable answers)
+\square Yes (select all applicable answers)

 □ Policy

 □ Strategy

-$\square$ No (you may specify why no formal policy or formal strategy is in place)
+\square No (you may specify why no formal policy or formal strategy is in place)

-$\square$ Currently under development, please enter date this is due to be completed:
+\square Currently under development, please enter date this is due to be completed:

 ☐ Insufficient resources/expertise

 ☐ Included in award/industrial or workplace agreement

 ☐ Not a priority

 ☐ Other (provide details):

 16.1 Do you include a grievance process in any sex-based harassment and discrimination prevention formal policy and/or formal strategy?

 □ Yes

-$\square$ No (you may specify why a grievance process is not included)
+\square No (you may specify why a grievance process is not included)

-$\square$ Currently under development, please enter date this is due to be completed:
+\square Currently under development, please enter date this is due to be completed:

 ☐ Insufficient resources/expertise

 ☐ Not a priority

 ☐ Other (provide details):

 17. Do you provide training for all managers on sex-based harassment and discrimination prevention?

-$\square$ Yes, please indicate how often this training is provided:
+\square Yes, please indicate how often this training is provided:

 ☐ At induction

 ☐ At least annually

 ☐ Every one-to-two years

 ☐ Every three years or more

 ☐ Varies across business units

 ☐ Other (provide details):

-$\square$ No (you may specify why this training is not provided)
+\square No (you may specify why this training is not provided)

-$\square$ Currently under development, please enter date this is due to be completed:
+\square Currently under development, please enter date this is due to be completed:

 ☐ Insufficient resources/expertise

 ☐ Not a priority

 ☐ Other (provide details):